clausmalver/AD-Search/README.md

 Please feel free to use it as you please and modify it to make it suit your use case.

-You might need to use `set ExecutionPolicy Unrestricted` in a powershell terminal to get it work.
+You might need to `Set-ExecutionPolicy Unrestricted` or `Set-ExecutionPolicy -Scope CurrentUser Unrestricted` in a powershell terminal to get it work.

 Please note that the different attributes must be populated in the Active Directory for this script to work.